 For some patients, Dr. Trussler will recommend physical therapy after burn reconstruction to help restore function to the affected area(s).
 This is very important after burn reconstruction of the fingers, hands and extremities.

 Whether you have a question or would like to setup a burn injury consultation, Dr. Trussler and his staff are here to help.
-Please fill out our contact form, call our office at 512-450-1077 to schedule in directly.
+Please fill out our contact form, or call our office at 512-450-1077 to schedule an appointment.